Sean becomes a tropical depression. Development expected from AL94

 Showers and thunderstorms associated with an area of low pressure located several hundred miles southwest of the Cabo Verde Islands have become more concentrated and better organized, according to the National Hurricane Center.

-The Weather Authority Meteorologist Lauren Kreidler reported, “The one area now has a 90% chance of developing; Sean is expected to dissipate in the upcoming days.”
+The Weather Authority Meteorologist Lauren Kreidler reported, “The one area now has an 80% chance of developing; Sean is expected to dissipate in the upcoming days.”

 Sean is forecast to encounter an increasingly dry mid-level environment during the next couple of days, causing weakening.
 It has now become a tropical depression.